garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 }
 ```

-In simple terms the request *r* will come in, the program can do its thing and write any data back to the ResponseWriter *w*.
+In simple terms the request *r* will come in, the program can preform its logic and then write any data back to the ResponseWriter *w*.

 ## Getting Telegram Setup

-I'm not going to spend too much time here because Telegram isn't really the focus of this program, but want to make sure this program can be replicated by others, or more likely by my forgetful self in the future..
+I'm not going to spend too much time here because Telegram isn't really the focus of this post, but I want to make sure this process can be replicated by others, or more likely by my future forgetful self.

 >Future me, this is how you did it back in the day.
 Hope you are doing well. - Past me